rhilconsultants/openshift/workshops/Ansible For OpenShift/Exercise-4/README.md

 # Task 4 - Running on OpenShift

-For this task we will take everything we build so far and create a deployment that will deploy a Pod , A service and a route.
+For this task we will take everything we build so far and create A Pod , A service and a route.
 Test if the route responses and delete all the resource.

 The modules which we are going to use are :